 The Regular Officer Training Plan (ROTP) gives young Canadians an opportunity to obtain both an officer’s commission in the Canadian Armed Forces (CAF) and an undergraduate degree.
 The aim of the ROTP is to develop selected young men and women as officers in the CAF in a variety of career occupations.
 Successful ROTP candidates enroll in the CAF as Officer Cadets and attend the Royal Military College of Canada, or the Royal Military College St-Jean, or an approved Canadian University.

 Under the ROTP, the Department of National Defence pays for all costs of tuition, uniforms, books, instruments, and other essential fees.
 Officer Cadets are also paid a monthly salary (from which mandatory room, board and mess dues are deducted), undergo military occupation training, and if required, second language training during the summer months, and receive full medical and dental care at no cost.
 Annual vacation with full pay is granted according to CAF regulations.

 Officer Cadets are obliged to maintain satisfactory academic performance throughout the programme.
-Those who do not maintain a suitable level of academic performance may be permitted to repeat one year at their own expense and, if successful, be reinstated to full pay and allowances.
+Those who do not maintain a suitable level of academic performance may be permitted to repeat up to one year at their own expense and, if successful, be reinstated to full pay and allowances.

 Upon successful completion of the ROTP, Officer Cadets are awarded a university degree, receive their commission, and become officers in the Canadian Armed Forces.
 Normally, graduates are obliged to serve for a minimum of five years in the CAF; most pilots are required to serve seven years after graduation.